SAP-samples/btp-build-resilient-apps/README.md

 ### Step 12: [Setup Alert Notification ](https://github.com/SAP-samples/s4hana-btp-extension-devops/tree/mission/12-SetupANS)
 ### Step 13 (optional): [Setup Application Autoscaler ](https://github.com/SAP-samples/s4hana-btp-extension-devops/tree/mission/13-SetupAppAutoscaler)

-## Download and Installation

-## Known Issues
-No known issues.
 ## How to obtain support

-[Create an issue](https://github.com/SAP-samples/s4hana-btp-extension-devops/issues) in this repository if you find a bug or have questions about the content.
+[Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).